Best Mattress for Seniors: Reviews and Buyer’s Guide

 Different sleep styles require different levels of support.
 How you prefer to sleep plays the most significant role in determining how firm your new mattress should be.

 When you sleep on your side, your hips and shoulders take on all of your body weight.
-For side sleepers to snooze soundly, they need a medium or soft mattress.
+The best mattress for side sleepers is soft enough to relieve the pressure under those major joints but still firm enough to maintain healthy spinal alignment.
 These allow those major joints to compress in the bed, relieving built-up pressure and preventing pain points.

 Back sleepers have a bit of wiggle room when deciding how firm their bed should be.
 Firm, medium, and soft mattresses can be a fit for back sleepers.
 The only thing to be watchful for is excessive sinkage.
 If you climb into bed and you can feel your hips sink below your thighs, your mattress is too soft.